SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 - The T bar stands for "test": if it shows up, even faintly, then you're likely infected.
   If it doesn't show up, even faintly, then you're likely _not_ infected.

-I wonder how much we should trust that.
+I wonder how much we should trust that; how much work is the word "likely" doing there?
 We had 15 minutes to think it over, while the test did its stuff.

 So I read the box insert on the test.
 It's describe as having a low False Positive Rate (FPR) by which most people understand: if it comes up positive you've almost certainly got